tattali/FullCalendarBundle/doc/doctrine-crud.md

 $ php bin/console make:entity
 ```

-For this example we call the entity `Booking`
+In this example we call the entity `Booking`
 ```php
 // src/Entity/Booking.php
 <?php